The Weight of a Number: Robert Millikan and the Charge of Scientific Integrity

 A Legacy of Truth and Caution

-Millikan’s story is not one of a simple fraud.
+Millikan’s story is not one of simple fraud.
 He was a brilliant experimentalist who made a genuine breakthrough.
-His failing was one of confirmation bias, a trap that awaits any researcher.
+His failing was confirmation bias, a trap that awaits any researcher.
 The legacy of the oil drop experiment is twofold.
 It was an important experiment that first pinned down one of nature’s fundamental constants.
-But it also serves as a cautionary tale for scientists.
-It teaches us that the greatest obstacle to scientific truth is not a lack of genius, but the very human tendency to want to be right.
-It reminds us that scientific integrity demands we report all the data, especially the pieces that seem to tell us we are wrong, because those are often the most important observations of all.
+But it also serves as a cautionary tale: even a Nobel laureate, armed with the best equipment of his era, produced a biased result because he could not resist filtering the data to match his expectations.
+Scientific integrity demands we report all the data, especially the results that seem to tell us we are wrong.

 References